gantonious/MaterialDayPicker/README.md

 - 🌎 Fully localized
 - 👻 Supports dark mode

-## What's New: Version 0.7.2 - Better Configuration + Bug fixes
+## What's New: Version 0.7.3 - Better Configuration + Bug fixes

+- Upgraded MaterialDayPicker to target API 30 and upgraded its AndroidX dependencies

+### Changes from 0.7.2

 **Bug fixes**
 - Fixes a bug when using android gradle plugin `3.6.1` that would cause building to fail due to not being able to find the `selectionMode` attribute.